mebeim/aoc/2020/README.md

 Well, there isn't much we can do except trying to change every single instruction and restart the VM to see what happens.
-Okay, not true: there *is* a better solution than bruteforcing, see [this Reddit thread][d08-better-solution] if you are courious.
-However, the complexity of the code needed to implement such a solution would most likely just outweight its benefits.
+Okay, not true: there *is* a better solution than bruteforcing, see [this Reddit thread][d08-better-solution] if you are curious.
+However, the complexity of the code needed to implement such a solution would most likely just outweigh its benefits.
 A dead-simple bruteforce approach on such a small program is nearly instantaneous in any case (on my machine where one execution of the program takes less than 300 microseconds).